 Such formulas bring added benefits but can make it tricky to determine the actual CBD oil concentrations of the product.
-Fortunately, cbdMD’s Superior Broad Spectrum process begins with CBD isolate and adds precisely measured amounts of each other ingredient, so there’s no guesswork involved.
+Fortunately, cbdMD’s Superior Broad Spectrum process uses precise measurements, so there’s no guesswork involved.
 The milligrams on the label refer to the quantity of pure CBD; the other hemp-based ingredients are extras.

 To get a fuller picture of precisely what’s in your product, check out our lab results.